-Codependency is a sensitive issue.
-It involves feelings of insecurity, low self-worth, shame, and guilt.
+Codependency is a sensitive issue, as it involves feelings of insecurity, low self-worth, shame, and guilt.
 Approaching the topic of codependency with friends and family can be incredibly difficult since the loved one most likely already feels ashamed, unworthy of love, and a disappointment.
 Allowing a codependent relationship to continue, however, will only exacerbate the problem and may do more harm than good.
 When it’s time to take action to resolve a codependency issue, it is vital to learn how to do it with tact and care.

-Understanding Codependency As An Issue
+Understanding Codependency as an Issue